Magic-JD/indolang/README.md

 This microservice currently does 3 things using an internal dictionary:

 1) It can return any matching words in the opposite language if english or indonesian words are given for it.
-2) Users can add new words to the dictionary.
+2) Users can test themselves using words from the dictionary.
-3) Users can test themselves using words from the dictionary.
+3) Authorized users (ADMIN) can add and remove words to and from the dictionary.

 It requires the user to first login and use basic auth.
 Passwords are hashed and stored in the database.
 Username and password will be required to call any of the endpoints other than registration.